BY ERIN EWART

 3. Ask others for feedback: ask colleagues, friends and family members what they recall you focusing on and talking about over the course of this year.
 Often they will pick up on things you may have forgotten about, and it’s always interesting to hear them reflect back to you what you’ve been talking about this year!

-As we wrap up this year and look ahead to a new one, I also encourage you to give yourself a more comprehensive end-of-year career review, using these four questions we developed.
+As we wrap up this year and look ahead to a new one, I also encourage you to give yourself a more comprehensive end-of-year career review, using these four questions.
 If you’ve captured your accomplishments, you’re already a quarter of the way there!

-Once you go through this exercise, I hope you’ll commit to recording your accomplishments more often, ideally on a quarterly basis.
-Block off the time now, and consider doing this activity with a friend or a small group, so that you’ll all hold yourselves accountable.
+Once you experience the power of this exercise, I hope you’ll commit to recording your accomplishments more often.
+Block off the time on your calendar now, and consider doing this activity with a friend or a small group, so that you’ll all hold yourselves accountable.

 I promise it will be one of the best gifts you can give to yourself and your career.